Ebrahim Rasool: Expulsion from the United States

 On 14 March 2025, United States Secretary of State Marco Rubio declared Rasool persona non grata and accused him of being a "race-baiting politician", after Rasool accused President Donald Trump and allies including the South African-born billionaire Elon Musk of promoting white supremacy, in comments to a South African think tank.
 The expulsion came in the broader context of Trump's criticism of a land expropriation law that he claimed unfairly targeted Afrikaners.

+During his second diplomatic tenure in Washington, D.C. in 2025, which culminated in his expulsion from the United States, Rasool faced scrutiny over alleged prior ties to global Islamist networks, including Hamas and Palestinian Islamic Jihad.In 2023, he drew additional attention after posting a photograph on Facebook featuring a keffiyeh signed by Ismail Haniyeh, the political leader of Hamas.
+Haniyeh had been designated a Specially Designated Global Terrorist by the United States Department of State since 2018.

 The expulsion was met with negative reactions in South Africa.
 In a statement, the office of President Cyril Ramaphosa called the decision "regrettable" and called on "all relevant and impacted stakeholders to maintain the established diplomatic decorum in their engagement with the matter."
 The Congress of South African Trade Unions praised Rasool, and promised to give him a hero's welcome on his return.
 The Congress of the People called for South Africa to expel US chargé d'affaires David Greene in return.
 They also pointed to South Africa's genocide case against Israel as influencing the decision of the Trump administration.
 Sanusha Naidu said, "for the first time, we see South Africa is dealing with an irrational White House and leadership."

 Rasool later told the BBC he believed racism within the Trump administration was "self-evident."
 He criticized the administration's immigration policies and its targeting of foreign students involved in pro-Palestinian protests.
 The Trump administration denied allegations of racism, while Rubio defended visa revocations for students accused of causing campus unrest.